Music Victoria Staff

 Dale was appointed General Manager of Music Victoria in March 2019.
 Prior to the role, Dale spent years touring the world with many successful bands as a tour manager, sound engineer, artist manager and musician.
 In more recent times, he managed the touring department at Regional Arts Victoria, coordinating events around Australia that connect artists with new audiences and opportunities.
 He also runs Club Kids Music Academy an electronic music project for kids, and he is a board member for Schoolhouse Studios, an organisation that provides affordable workspace for emerging artists and creative business.

-Event Producer & Marketing
+Event and Program Producer

 Previously most well-known as a musician (with 4 albums and countless tours under her belt), in recent years, Laura has been at the helm of the beloved variety webseries “Amateur Hour“.
 She’s appeared on panels and hosted workshops across Melbourne to offer advice on crowdfunding, release strategy, songwriting and grant writing, and is passionate about empowering, educating and galvanising musicians.

 Laura has also been known to DJ and host music trivia around Melbourne, and hosts the occasional pop up radio show “Word Nerds” on 3RRR.
 She’s still making music too (naturally).

 Danielle Siers is an accountant and consultant with extensive experience within the music, media and events/touring realm.
 Earning her accounting chops at a Big 4 firm and more recently with KillRockStar, Big Dog Entertainment and Broadsheet Media as well as her own business, she has been crunching numbers since pre-GST times.